Chidambara Rahasiyam (TV series): Plot

 Aarthi is found outside her house by her mother, and is bed-ridden.
 Thillairajan is nowhere to be found.
 His assistant Doctor Mangaiyarkarasi takes care of Aarthi by visiting her home frequently.
 Kumaraguru, Thulasi and her husband Vishnu visit Aarthi.
-Thulasi accidentally blurts out that Aarthi have AIDs as she was in the same condition years ago.
-It is shown that Thulasi is a scientist in Germany who was finding cure for HIV.
+Thulasi accidentally blurts out that Aarthi has AIDs as she was in the same condition years ago.
+It is shown that Thulasi is a scientist in Germany who was finding a cure for HIV.
 As her theory was rejected, she injected herself with HIV Virus to prove it.
-The virus is arrested in her body, similar to Aarthi, and that is why, she is always talking in a weird way.
+The virus is arrested in her body, similar to Aarthi, and that is why, she is always talking weirdly.
 Soon, somehow, Somu is cleared of all charges and returns to Chennai.
 Before that, he reads some important files in Aarthi's computer and realizes that he had known everyone that has been killed, including the tanker lorry victim.
-In fact, that was not an accident and was a planned murder after all.
+That was not an accident and was a planned murder after all.
 The guy's name is actually Pazhani.
 Aarthi knows who is the reason behind it but is unable to communicate with Somu.
 Yet, she starts to recover.

 AC Adiyapatham finds out the main culprit and the whole gang, much to Akash and Somu's shock.
 It is revealed to be Kumaraguru.
 Not only him but also, Padmarajan, Anbarasu, Mangaiyarkarasi, Prabhu(Somu's friend and studio owner) and Arumugam(the man with the white scar).
 Kumaraguru reveals that he used Somu to divert the police's suspicion, and he didn't murder anyone.
 And that too, Arumugam is only responsible for taking the victim's fingerprints.
 Still, Adiyapatham is skeptical about it.
 The whole lot is then arrested.

 After sometime, Akash comes face to face with Abhirami's aunt, Kamakshi, the lady who was supposed to marry his father.
 He gets angry and reveals the truth about his life in America.
-His father and mother had a love marriage and even after Akash was born, Kamakshi sent letter to his father.
+His father and mother had a love marriage and even after Akash was born, Kamakshi sent a letter to his father.
 When his mother found out, she left them and moved on with another man.
 Depressed, his father drank a lot and died as a result of that.
 Visalakshi hears this and heartbroken that Akash hid it from her, doesn't talk to him after that.